AidenBurgess/Flocking-p5js/README.md

 # Flocking
 This p5js project demonstrates flocking, which is a behaviour that many animals express.
 It consists of alignment, cohesion, and separation.
 I have also added an external force which repels the boids away from the mouse.
+Click to add new boids to the screen.
 The base code was made by following a tutorial by The Coding Train.